CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 When you enable the global `ptm-enable` option, every interface has an implied `ptm-enable` line in the configuration stanza in the `/etc/network/interfaces` file.

-To enable the global `ptm-enable` option, run the following FRRouting command:
+To enable the global `ptm-enable` option, run the following FRR command:

 ```
 cumulus@switch:~$ sudo vtysh